LaussenLabs/atriumdb/sdk/docs/source/installation.rst

     $ curl -sS https://downloads.mariadb.com/MariaDB/mariadb_repo_setup | sudo bash -s -- --mariadb-server-version="mariadb-10.11"
     $ apt-get update && apt-get install -y libmariadb3 libmariadb-dev

-Once you install that (if you Linux distribution doesn't have it) you can pip install AtriumDB normally.
+Once you install that (**ONLY necessary if your Linux distribution doesn't have it**) you can pip install AtriumDB normally.

 MariaDB Docker Setup
 ^^^^^^^^^^^^^^^^^^^^^